hbkworld/streaming-spec/streaming.md

     (only if "pattern" is either "TV" or "TB").
 Please note the special handling of [8 byte timestamps in "ntp" format](#ntp).

+#### Addtitional Signal Data

+Signals might deliver any kind of additional data.

+Each kind of additional data has an identification and, as the signal, properties like pattern and format.

+##### Local Maxima

+An array of key value pairs.
+A pair contains a local peak value and the corresponding x coordinate.

 #### Unit

 ~~~~ {.javascript}